BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 The `Context.getThemeAttrs*` series of methods support common instances in Android that can be converted to actual resource objects, such as `getThemeAttrsColor`, `getThemeAttrsInteger`, `getThemeAttrsString`, etc.

-Currently `Context.getThemeAttrs*` and `Context.isThemeAttrsIdsValueEquals` support the value contents of the following common resource IDs:
+Currently `Context.getThemeAttrs*` and `Context.areThemeAttrsIdsValueEquals` support the value contents of the following common resource IDs:

 `Color`, `ColorStateList`, `Drawable`, `Dimension`, `String`, `StringArray`, `IntArray`, `Float`, `Boolean`